2007 Munich speech of Vladimir Putin

 Putin at the 43rd Security Conference in Munich in 2007.
 To the left of his seat in the middle aisle: Angela Merkel, Viktor Yushchenko, Toomas Hendrik Ilves, Jaap de Hoop Scheffer, Javier Solana, to the right Robert Gates, John McCain, Joe Lieberman, Jon Kyl.

 Putin's speech at the 43rd Munich Security Conference in 2007 was delivered on 10 February 2007, at the invitation of the Munich Conference's Chairman Horst Teltschik.
 It was the first speech by a Russian head of state at the Munich Conference.
 The main topics of his speech were criticism of the unipolar world order and of the role of the OSCE, NATO's eastward expansion, disarmament and the Iranian nuclear program.
-Putin's speech was seen as Russia's message to the West that it would not accept a subordinate role in international affairs.
+President Vladimir Putin's speech was seen as Russia's message to the West that it would not accept a subordinate role in international affairs.
 The speech heralded a significant change in Russian foreign policy and signaled a more assertive and independent stance on the international stage.
 Putin made it clear that Russia was ready to take a more active role in shaping the global order.

 The speech came to be known in Russian as the Munich speech (Мюнхенская речь).